crutcher/crutcher.github.io-source/source/_posts/blog/2022/12/What-Are-AI-Art-Models.md

      * do we need new law and contracts?
    * do we want to extend IP to cover style and inspiration?
      * can we do this in a way which doesn't hurt artists more than it helps them?

+# Is this just copying by obfuscation?

+I want to call out a point here.
+The above argument (2 bytes per training example can't be copying) is extremely compelling to me;
+and I've found it to be compelling to others with a formal background in information theory, we see it as wildly too small to be anything like a compression or copy of the source data.

+But it isn't a compelling argument to many people without that background.
+The feedback I've received is that they're concerned this is a form of shell game, copying by obfuscation.
+They're moving the math around to hide the trick, is the argument.

+And I don't know how to counter that argument, without saying "learn the math";
+but it feels like a real crux of one of the issues here.

+In discussion with people, when it feels like some progress is being made on the question of, is this *copying* in some sense, an even more interesting objection arises, that I'll paraphrase here:

+> **The argument against robotic fair-use:**
+> \
+> While this might not be copying, I object to calling this "learning" and I'm unhappy with
+> the idea that this is ok.
+> \
+> Humans have a fair-use right to learn from material, that grants them moral rights to
+> observe and consider things which supersede the rights of the creators of art to control
+> the use of their material.
+The right to observe is protected above other rights.
+> \
+> Calling this "learning" implies that right; but the computer isn't a person, and so can't
+> have that moral right.
+The information derived from observing art, even if it conclusively
+> *isn't* a copy, is still violating rights of the author of the training examples which
+> take precedence because they are not being superseded by fair-use rights to observe.
+> \
+> Humans should have a legal right to look at things without compensation robots should not have.

+I believe that there is a deep cultural divide on this argument, and it's worth clarifying what the actual disagreement is when moving forward with AI training.
+I think some people accept this strongly as deeply and morally true, and some people reject it strongly as deeply and morally untrue; and bringing this question forward is more clarifying of that disagreement than an argument about the information content of a model.

 # Is it legal to train on copyrighted art?